emilekoffi/Melocoton/README.md

 I manually delete the dollar sign in the 2 value of the unit_price column.

 I now have a clean dataset ready for use.
+It has 315 lines

 # Exploring the data.

 Now I export the file in a CSV and then import it in Bigquerry

+I start with checking once again the number of distinct item.

+SELECT
+DISTINCT asin
+ FROM `my-project-coursera-certif-1.phone_search.phone_search_cleaned`